 A Bariatric Surgery Story

-Not many years ago, I suffered from what
+Not many years ago, I suffered

-over ideal body weight.
+or more over ideal body weight.
 Even now, I can't admit exactly how overweight

 I was.
 Thankfully, I was lucky.
 I managed to lose weight and over a period